guzzle/RingPHP/docs/spec.rst

     debug
-        (bool, fopen() resource) Set to true or set to a PHP stream returned by fopen() to enable debug output with the adapter used to send a request.
+        (bool, fopen() resource) Set to true or set to a PHP stream returned by fopen() to enable debug output with the handler used to send a request.
         If set to ``true``, the output is written to PHP's STDOUT.
 If a PHP ``fopen`` resource handle is provided, the output is written to the stream.

-        "Debug output" is adapter specific: different adapters will yield different output and various various level of detail.
+        "Debug output" is handler specific: different handlers will yield different output and various various level of detail.
 For example, when using cURL to transfer requests, cURL's `CURLOPT_VERBOSE <http://curl.haxx.se/libcurl/c/CURLOPT_VERBOSE.html>`_ will be used.
 When using the PHP stream wrapper, `stream notifications <http://php.net/manual/en/function.stream-notification-callback.php>`_